 Herringbone Stitch – Variations

-Herringbone is a great border or edging stitch and because it is so simple it has many interesting variations.
+Herringbone stitch is a great border or edging stitch and because it is so simple it has many interesting variations.
 Simply by changing the size of the stitches, you can change the look of the pattern.
+Creating rows with little or no gap at the top and bottom creates a solid looking stitch which is great for filling large areas.
+Alternate your thread colors or keep it all the same for a more solid look.

 By adding another thread to weave amongst the herringbone you can create another dimension to the stitch.
 A favorite variation of the herringbone stitch is the double herringbone.
 This is a simple additional row of herringbone placed along the row.
 It looks especially attractive when you use two contrasting thread colors.